 \subsection{Organization}

 In \cref{sec:bg} we describe key background on Krylov subspace methods and preconditioning.
 Our algorithm and main conceptual results are described in \cref{sec:ABCG}.
 Explicit and simple to use probabilistic results are proved in \cref{sec:analysis}.
-We discuss our bounds in the context of past work in \cref{sec:past_work}.
-Numerical experiments are provided in \cref{sec:numerical}.
-Finally, we show how the theory we develop can be used to sample Gaussian vectors in \cref{sec:gaussian_sample}.
+We discuss our bounds in the context of past work in \cref{sec:past_work} and show how the theory we develop can be used to sample Gaussian vectors in \cref{sec:gaussian_sample}.
+Finally, numerical experiments are provided in \cref{sec:numerical}.